ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 again until after a long or short rest.

 #### Arcane Power
 Starting at 10th level, you can open yourself to latent arcane energies with an action, channeling power you would normally be unable to channel.
-For the next minute, every mage spell you cast costs 1 less mana point (minimum 1 mana).
-If the spell is heightened from a lower spell level, it costs 2 less points instead.
+For the next minute, every mage spell you cast costs 2 less mana points (minimum 1 mana).
+If the spell is heightened from a lower spell level, it costs 4 less points instead.
 Once you use this ability, you cannot use it again until after a short or long rest, or unless you spend 4 Arcane spheres.

 #### Focus Power
 Starting at 14th level, you can choose to re-use arcane energies that normally